As the name says on the box, ProWritingAid truly is a pro writing aid.

 In all, there are more than twenty reports like this available for you to analyze and improve your manuscript or online writing.

 Another option is to use the old interface.
 In some ways, I like it because it contains all the reports on one page.
 But the new version is more aesthetic.

 Okay, it is not a human writing editor or coach.

 But when you have the choice of an online coach for free or for a very low price, it is an excellent alternative for you to consider.

 If you need to edit books, and can’t afford professional book editing services, it is a fantastic tool because it can do an in-depth analysis of very long documents.

-ProWritingAid is certainly a great writing app, and for the price, it is a bargain.
+ProWritingAid is undoubtedly a great writing app, and for the price, it is a bargain.

 The best performance is in the desktop editor, where it wins hands down over the rest.

-For a more detailed look at what you can do with ProWritingAid, you might like to watch this short video highlighting the features of the desktop app.
+For a more detailed look, you might like to watch this short video highlighting the features of the desktop app.